We will ONLY be holding the 4-H portion of County Fair this year due to Waiver requirements. It is only open to 4-Hers.

 One of the first things you’ll need to determine is which primary club you want to belong to, which is often based on location and whether the meeting time fits your family schedule.
-Woodland Park Pathfinders is located in Woodland Park, Rocky Mountain and Shooting Sports in Divide, and Hilltop in Cripple Creek.
+Woodland Park Pathfinders is located in Woodland Park, Rocky Mountain and Shooting Sports in Divide, Mountain Valley in Florissant, and Hilltop in Cripple Creek.

 Once they choose a “club” they will be prompted to select projects.
 They can take as many as they want, but the projects meetings are held outside the club environment, typically at the project leader’s home or a location conducive to learning the skills required for the project.
 We suggest focusing on only one or two projects the first year so the families can learn all the nuances and opportunities within the 4-H program.

 - You’ll go to our 4-H Online Website to enter the information.

 - One of the first things you’ll need to do is add a club.
 Click here for club information and dates/times of meetings.

 - 2020 4-H Projects Youth can Take

 - Teller County 4-H Clubs and Meeting Times/Location

 - How 4-H is Structured in the County